AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 To view the full list, click here

-N.B.: If a sport is not listed, it means that all participating countries have earned 0 Medal Points in that sport, indicating that no country excels in it.
+_N.B.: If a sport is not listed, it means that all participating countries have earned 0 Medal Points in that sport, indicating that no country excels in it._

-3.3.2.
-Countries’ best performance in different sports( Country Based)
+**3.2.
+Countries’ best performance in different sports( Country Based)**

 Country: Name of the Countries. [img](on the right)